 Property Designation General needs

 Property Type Purpose built block of flats

 No of Floors 2

-No of Flats (if applicable) 4
+No of Flats (if applicable) 3

-Ground floor area (m2) 250
+Ground floor area (m2) 50

-Total area of all floors 500
+Total area of all floors 150

 Building Description The premises was purpose built as flats.
-It is thought that the premises was originally constructed in the mid-1960s.
-There are two entry/exit doors, offering alternative directions of escape at ground floor level.
-There is a single stairway in the internal common area.
+It is thought that the premises was originally constructed in the 1970s.
+There is one entry/exit door which leads to the two first floor flats.
+There is a ground floor flat which has an independent entrance door not in the internal common areas.
 There are no passenger lifts present.
-There is no ancillary usage (the premises is all residential).
+There is no ancillary usage.

 Building Construction The ground floor is ground bearing concrete.
 The floor construction between levels is a form of concrete construction.
-There is one internal stairway of concrete construction.
+There is one internal stairway is of concrete construction.
 There is a pitched tiled roof.
-From visual observation only from the ground floor level, the exposed surface of external walls gives the appearance of masonry construction with spandrel panels on some elevations.
+From visual observation only from the ground floor level, the exposed surface of external walls gives the appearance of masonry construction with uPVC weatherboards.
 Note - this is not the FRAEW as required by the Fire Safety Act 2021.

-Extent of common areas Hallway, stairway and first floor landing.
+Extent of common areas Small ground floor hallway, stairway and first floor landing.

 Areas of the building to which access was not available None.